 The six operating segments of the Corporation are: Cannabis Operations, Casinos, Liquor Operations, Lottery, Online Gaming and Video Lotto.
-In 2020/21, the Online Gaming segment was disaggregated from the Casinos segment and the 2019/20 comparative results were restated to reflect this change.
 In accordance with International Financial Reporting Standards (IFRS), the Corporation accounts for WCLC using the equity method and therefore presents its share of the profit of WCLC as one line in the consolidated statement of net income, comprehensive income and equity of the audited consolidated financial statements.